rhayes777/PyAutoFit/docs/overview/multi_level.rst

             """This function creates an image of the light profile, which is used in strong lens model-fitting""" ...

-We have omitted the code that creates the image from the light profile as we want to focus purely on graphical model composition with **PyAutoFit**.
+We have omitted the code that creates the image from the light profile as we want to focus purely on multi-level model composition with **PyAutoFit**.

 We also define a ``MassProfile``: